7 Best 22LR Rifles for Plinkers, Hunters, and Survivalists in 2024 [UPDATED]

 Ruger American Rimfire Compact Review

-Most of the guns on this list are actually great for kids, but I chose the Ruger American Rimfire as the best kids’ rifle for several reasons.
+Most of the guns on this list are great for kids, but I picked the Ruger American Rimfire Compact as the best for a few key reasons.

 Ruger American Rimfire Compact Pros and Cons